Software Engineering: A Modern Approach

 UDPChannel

-using inheritance is impractical, as it results in an explosion of the
+inheritance-based solution is impractical, as it results in an explosion

 When adopting a decorator-based solution, the client configures a